 And it didn’t come a moment too soon!
 I’ve been crazy busy with freelance assignments and I needed a break and some alone time with my husband.
-Some people assume that freelancer is a euphemism for lady of leisure… don’t I wish!
-I work more hours now than I ever did as a corporate employee.
+I’m working more hours now than I ever did as a corporate employee.
 Which is all-consuming and why I don’t blog nearly as regularly as I used to.
 After 10-12 hours of writing and editing for clients, I’m all out of words!

 But it’s awesome to be doing what I love with complete freedom over what I do and how I structure my time.
 I work with the clients I want to work with, and I’m free of corporate nonsense like performance indicators, performance reviews, development plans, and stupid lingo like, “lean-in” and “reach out.”
 If I suck, I don’t get the next job.
 If a client sucks, I don’t take their next job.
 Every job has to be my best.
 It’s a good arrangement.

 We’re are also struggling to make peace with our decision to stay in our current apartment because it’s really not logistically suitable for a family of three, a cat, and a home-based business.
 In theory, it sounded romantic, and if it were just the two of us it could work, but with a teenager in the house we need more space.

 We’ve been to look at a few apartments, but we haven’t fallen in love with any of them.
 We’re both ready to settle down, yet we can’t seem to manage it.

 A Birthday Trip